averos-io/averos-io.github.io/_pages/about.md

 <br/>

 Below is an animated gif describing how an averos user can create a full web application using pipelines of averos workflows command lines. <br/>
-I am sorry but the animated gif asset is quite big and will need a fair amount of time before it is fully loaded - I will try to reduce it's size sometime in the future. <br\>
+I am sorry but the animated gif asset is quite big and will need a fair amount of time before it is fully loaded - I will try to reduce it's size sometime in the future. <br/>

 <p align="center">
 <img width="1024" height="576" src="{{ site.baseurl }}/assets/inaction/averos.gif">